 The CA SHALL implement a process to ensure that each Subscriber Agreement or Terms of Use is legally enforceable against the Applicant.
 In either case, the Agreement MUST apply to the Certificate to be issued pursuant to the certificate request.
 The CA MAY use an electronic or "click-through" Agreement provided that the CA has determined that such agreements are legally enforceable.
-A separate Agreement MAY be used for each certificate request, or a single Agreement MAY be used to cover multiple future certificate requests and the resulting Certificates, so long as each Certificate that the CA issues to the Applicant is clearly covered by that Subscriber Agreement or Terms of Use.
+A separate Agreement MAY be used for each certificate request, so long as each Certificate that the CA issues to the Applicant is clearly covered by that Subscriber Agreement or Terms of Use.